rwuhrman/federal-privacy-council/_projects/microloans-for-farmers.md

 ---
 layout: project
-title: Connect with the Privacy Council
+title: Connect with the Council
 description: A new letter increases farmers' access to credit by 22%.
 permalink: /projects/microloans-for-farmers/
 tags: project